By Scott Laskey

 Here’s what you need to know about solar energy as it exists in the state today, and what the market looks like going forward.

+California has been increasing its solar power capacity over the last several years.
 As of right now, California leads the nation in distributed generation, with just under 6,000 Megawatts installed in 2017.
 Multi-family affordable solar housing is popular, and the average cost-per-watt of systems has been falling consistently since 2007.

 This massive uptick in solar power is due, in large part, to the California Solar Initiative and the fact that solar panels have become more efficient and less expensive in recent years, which has encouraged private and commercial consumers to take advantage of them at increasing rates.
 In 2016, for example, just under 5% of the state’s total power generated came from rooftop panels.